-Alzheimer’s disease is a condition which affects the brain cells.
+Alzheimer’s disease is a condition that affects the brain cells.
 Specifically, the disease causes those cells to die.
 These brain changes lead to progressively worse symptoms, including dementia.
 Alzheimer’s is the leading cause of dementia.
+(1)

-There are numerous symptoms which accompany Alzheimer’s disease.
+There are numerous symptoms that accompany Alzheimer’s disease.
 These include problems with thinking, planning, and reasoning.
-Patients will also struggle to make decisions and their personality and behavior may also change.
+Patients will also struggle to make decisions and their personality and behaviour may also change.
 However, memory loss is by far the most notable symptom of this illness.

 Not every lapse in memory is a sign of Alzheimer’s.
 After all, everyone will occasionally forget where they’ve left their car keys or their phone.
 However, people who are suffering from this condition will have persistent problems of this nature.
 And unfortunately, they will only get worse with time.